Kattis91/food-is-good/README.md

     - [Sitepoint.
 How to Make a Simple JavaScript Quiz](https://www.sitepoint.com/simple-javascript-quiz/).

 - The code that is used to build the score area and functions that are used to increase both score and amount of wrong answers are borrowed from Love Maths Project.

+- [Google Fonts Site](https://fonts.google.com/) was used to import the fonts used on the website.

+- Instructions on how to add a favicon in HTML are taken from [W3Schools](https://www.w3schools.com/html/html_favicon.asp).

+- [Font Awesome](https://fontawesome.com/icons/pizza-slice?f=classic&s=solid) was used to add a pizza icon to the heading.